Shaldag-class patrol boat

 The Shaldag-class patrol boat (שלדג, Kingfisher) is a small but fast class of patrol boats developed for the Israeli Navy and launched in 1989, it has since seen service with several other navies.

-Designed for security tasks where high intercept speeds are required, such as interdiction of terrorism and illegal smuggling.
-Its salient features high speed in rough seas, with good seakeeping and outstanding maneuverability, exceptionally low slamming in all sea states, dry decks at all speeds and very spacious and accessible internal arrangement.
+It is designed for security tasks where high intercept speeds are required, such as interdiction of terrorism and illegal smuggling.
+Its salient features are high speed in rough seas, with good seakeeping and outstanding manoeuvrability, exceptionally low slamming in all sea states, dry decks at all speeds and very spacious and accessible internal arrangement.

 History

 The Shaldag class was conceptualized by Israel Shipyards in response to request from the Israeli Navy for a fast patrol boat to protect Israeli waters from terrorist threats.

 Design and construction

 The hull, deck and deckhouse are of welded marine aluminium alloy, with transverse frames and longitudinals.
 Integral double bottom tanks contain fuel with an additional gravity fuel tank at the center.
 The hull is divided into six watertight compartments which meet strict international flooded damage stability criteria.